May 4-10, 2015

 The Children's and Teen Choice Book Awards

 One hallmark of Children's Book Week is the announcement of the winners of the Children's and Teen Choice Book Awards, the only national book awards program where the winning titles are selected by young readers of all ages.
-Voting is open from March 25--May 12, 2014 at ccbookawards.com.
+Voting will be open from Tuesday, March 17 through Monday, May 4 at ccbookawards.com.

 How to participate: